When Only the Final Text Survives: Implicit Execution Tracing for Multi-Agent Auditing: Method

 where $\mathcal{W}$ induces a statistically detectable bias determined by $a_k$.
 Specifically, the agent identity $a_k$ induces two distinct keys:

 where $h_p$ and $h_\pi$ are deterministic, key-conditioned hash functions that map the agent identity to pseudo-random vectors and permutations, respectively.
-Therefore, $k_p$ determines a fixed perturbation direction in logit space unique to agent $a_k$, and $k_\pi^{(j)}$ determines a context-dependent vocabulary permutation. $y_{1:j-1}$ denotes the previously generated token sequence and $y_{j-n+1:j-1}$ represents the length-$(n-1)$ context window used to derive the context-dependent key.
-Similar to \cite{lau2024waterfall}, the logits $\tilde L_j$ are then modulated as:
+Therefore, $k_p$ determines a fixed perturbation direction in logit space unique to agent $a_k$, and $k_\pi^{(j)}$ determines a context-dependent vocabulary permutation.
+Here $y_{j-n+1:j-1}$ represents the length-$(n-1)$ context window used to derive the context-dependent key.
+Similar to \citet{lau2024waterfall}, the logits are then modulated as:

 where $\mathcal{P}$ handles the vocabulary permutation and $\mathcal{F}$ applies a low-magnitude perturbation $\kappa$ along the direction $k_p$.
 Sampling from this modified distribution embeds the agent's identity $a_k$ as a persistent statistical signal, enabling structural recovery even when explicit metadata is removed.